Scrusse/ChessArm/README.md

 The rook is one of my favorites.
 Originally, the three indents seen on the top, middle, and base weren't there and, personally, I think they somehow made it way better.
 Note to self: things look better with more random details (sometimes).
 The top was pretty straight forward.
 I created a sketch on the very top flat surface of the cup shape and made two lines pointing at different angles coming from the center of the circle.
 After extruding that, I did a circular feature pattern.
 Fillets make everything looks nicer, so that was the final touch.

 The third piece I made, the queen, was no doubt the hardest.
 While the main sketch design was all freestyle, the bumps on the crown were very challenging.
-I had to create a new plane that is the same angle as the crown, and then make a cut-
+I had to create a new plane that is the same angle as the crown, and then make a cut through the crown at the same angle it is pointing.
+After that I just repeated what I did with the rook and did a circular feature pattern.
+Not only did I make a pattern for the crown, but I decided to make one for the tip of the head.
+Because it was rounded, I had to make an offset plane that was right above the top of the queen and then make a sketch that fits what I needed it to.
+After that, extruded it to cut through the whole top and no more and then did a circular mattern once again.

+For the king, I think I had a really good idea.
+The plan was to make the crown be hollow in the middle with bar shapes surrounding it.
+I had to first, create a hole in the sketch before revolving it.
+This way, it wouldn't look hollow when first revolving it, but I would be able to cut out rectangles from the outside and reveal the hollowed inside.
+So next, I had to make another plane with a specific angle that was facing the the crown.
+I made a sketch that fit the crown and then extruded it and created a pattern around.
+For the plus sign on top of the crown, I couldnt include it in the revolve.
+So, what I had to do was just extrude it serparately.